mmamel/cs440/assignment3/README.txt

 When we remove an overflow during redistribution, the actual block in EmployeeIndex is not removed.
 Instead, the offset value is removed from bucket.txt so that you will never read that block again.
 All the records are distributed normally.

+ID values cannot be bigger than what can be represtend by a long variable